slowernews/wisdom-tldr/chapters/chapter_2_groups.md

 Freud was the one who realized that people’s insecurities drove them to excess and overcompensation.
 Freud was also the one who understood that people are, at heart, animals and are easily manipulated, especially in groups.

-> *'My first thought, is never my best thought.
-My first thought is always someone else’s; it’s always what I’ve already heard about the subject, always the conventional wisdom.' -- William Deresiewicz*
+> *"My first thought, is never my best thought.
+My first thought is always someone else’s; it’s always what I’ve already heard about the subject, always the conventional wisdom."
+-- William Deresiewicz*

-> *'Whenever people agree with me I always feel I must be wrong.' -- Oscar Wilde*
+> *"Whenever people agree with me I always feel I must be wrong."
+-- Oscar Wilde*

-> *'The whole problem with the world is that fools and fanatics are always so certain of themselves, and wiser people so full of doubts. '-- Bertrand Russell*
+> *"The whole problem with the world is that fools and fanatics are always so certain of themselves, and wiser people so full of doubts. '-- Bertrand Russell*

-> *'In individuals, insanity is rare; but in groups, parties, nations and epochs, it is the rule.' -- Friedrich Nietzsche*
+> *"In individuals, insanity is rare; but in groups, parties, nations and epochs, it is the rule."
+-- Friedrich Nietzsche*

-> *'And those who were seen dancing were thought to be insane by those who could not hear the music.' -- Friedrich Nietzsche*
+> *"And those who were seen dancing were thought to be insane by those who could not hear the music."
+-- Friedrich Nietzsche*

-> *'Common sense is the collection of prejudices acquired by age eighteen.' -- Albert Einstein*
+> *"Common sense is the collection of prejudices acquired by age eighteen."
+-- Albert Einstein*

-> *'Gold rushes make the shovel sellers rich, not the gold seekers.'*
+> *"Gold rushes make the shovel sellers rich, not the gold seekers.'*

-> *'Just because people tell you it can’t be done, that doesn’t necessarily mean that it can’t be done.
-It just means that they can’t do it.' -- Anders Hejlsberg*
+> *"Just because people tell you it can’t be done, that doesn’t necessarily mean that it can’t be done.
+It just means that they can’t do it."
+-- Anders Hejlsberg*

 ### On stupidity

-> *'Stupidity is overlooking or dismissing crucial information.' -- Adam Robinson*
+> *"Stupidity is overlooking or dismissing crucial information."
+-- Adam Robinson*

 Stupidity is the cost of intelligence operating in a complex environment and it’s almost inevitable.
 Most people don’t actually think, they just take their first thought and go.
 There are no smart people or stupid people, just people being smart or being stupid.
 Being smart means thinking things through trying to find the real answer, not the first answer.
 Being stupid means avoiding thinking by jumping to conclusions.
 Jumping to a conclusion is like quitting a game: you lose by default.
 That’s why saying «I don’t know» is usually smart, because it’s refusing to jump to a conclusion.
 So when someone says «They are so stupid!», it means they’ve stopped thinking.

-> *'When a wise man points at the moon, the imbecile examines the finger.' -- Confucius*
+> *"When a wise man points at the moon, the imbecile examines the finger."
+-- Confucius*

-> *'Talk sense to a fool and he calls you foolish.' -- Euripides*
+> *"Talk sense to a fool and he calls you foolish."
+-- Euripides*

-> *'Nothing is more terrible than to see ignorance in action.' -- Goethe*
+> *"Nothing is more terrible than to see ignorance in action."
+-- Goethe*

-> *'Never attribute to malice that which can be adequately explained by neglect.' -- Hanlon’s Razor*
+> *"Never attribute to malice that which can be adequately explained by neglect."
+-- Hanlon’s Razor*

-> *'I have long held that stupidity is very largely the result of fear leading to mental inhibitions.' -- Bertie Russell*
+> *"I have long held that stupidity is very largely the result of fear leading to mental inhibitions."
+-- Bertie Russell*

-> *'I find for myself that my first thought is never my best thought.
-My first thought is always someone else’s; it’s always what I've already heard about the subject, always the conventional wisdom.' -- William Deresiewicz*
+> *"I find for myself that my first thought is never my best thought.
+My first thought is always someone else’s; it’s always what I've already heard about the subject, always the conventional wisdom."
+-- William Deresiewicz*

-> *'If everybody is thinking alike, then somebody isn’t thinking.' -- George S. Patton Jr.*
+> *"If everybody is thinking alike, then somebody isn’t thinking."
+-- George S. Patton Jr.*

-> *'When you do as everyone else does, don’t be surprised when you get what everyone else gets.' -- Peter Kaufman*
+> *"When you do as everyone else does, don’t be surprised when you get what everyone else gets."
+-- Peter Kaufman*

-> *'Great things are not accomplished by those who yield to trends and fads and popular opinion.' -- Jack Kerouac*
+> *"Great things are not accomplished by those who yield to trends and fads and popular opinion."
+-- Jack Kerouac*

 It's easier to recognise stupidity in others than ourselves but don’t take for granted that others are acting stupid.
 Common sense is not so common.

-> *'Don’t ever take a fence down until you know the reason why it was put up.' -- John F. Kennedy, paraphrasing G.K.Chesterton*
+> *"Don’t ever take a fence down until you know the reason why it was put up."
+-- John F. Kennedy, paraphrasing G.K.Chesterton*

-> *'Two economists are walking along the street, and one says, «Hey, someone dropped a $20 bill!» and the other says, «Well, it can’t be a real $20 bill because someone would have picked it up already.»'*
+> *"Two economists are walking along the street, and one says, «Hey, someone dropped a $20 bill!» and the other says, «Well, it can’t be a real $20 bill because someone would have picked it up already.»'*

-> *'Even a foolish person can still be right about most things.
-Most conventional wisdom is true.' -- Kevin Kelly*
+> *"Even a foolish person can still be right about most things.
+Most conventional wisdom is true."
+-- Kevin Kelly*

-> *'Every person you meet knows an amazing lot about something you know virtually nothing about.
-Your job is to discover what it is, and it won’t be obvious.' -- Kevin Kelly*
+> *"Every person you meet knows an amazing lot about something you know virtually nothing about.
+Your job is to discover what it is, and it won’t be obvious."
+-- Kevin Kelly*

-> *'You can reduce the annoyance of someone’s stupid belief by increasing your understanding of why they believe it.' -- Kevin Kelly*
+> *"You can reduce the annoyance of someone’s stupid belief by increasing your understanding of why they believe it."
+-- Kevin Kelly*

 ### How to judge a man?

-> *'Judge a man by his questions, not by his answers.' -- Voltaire*
+> *"Judge a man by his questions, not by his answers."
+-- Voltaire*

-> *'We should not judge people by their peak of excellence; but by the distance they have traveled from the point where they started.' -- Henry Ward Beecher*
+> *"We should not judge people by their peak of excellence; but by the distance they have traveled from the point where they started."
+-- Henry Ward Beecher*

 We judge ourselves by our thoughts but society judges us by what we can do for them.

 Every word someone says is the tip of the iceberg.
 Underneath that word are thoughts, fears, emotions.
 Underneath those emotions is history and experiences.
 A single word is the final outcome of all of that history.

-> *'It isn’t what we say or think that defines us, but what we do.' -- Jane Austen*
+> *"It isn’t what we say or think that defines us, but what we do."
+-- Jane Austen*